These mushroom drawings are nice and easy to copy if you are just starting to draw.

 We tell ourselves we can't do certain things but if we put in the effort, anything is possible.
 It is an amazing feeling when you prove yourself wrong!

-The simple line of these images is the style to look for when you flip through magazines or books for reference pictures.
+If you are about to start teaching yourself to draw, the simple line of these images is the style to look for when you flip through magazines or books for reference pictures.

 It is an umbrella shaped fungi which consists of a stalk with a rounded cap.

 There are more than 3,000 species in the world with more than 2,000 being non-poisonous and safe to eat.
 The remainder are poisonous or taste terrible.

 This is a drawing of common mushrooms that are too small to be of any use in cooking.

 There is a lot of variety in size and color of this natural fungus growth.

 Most mushrooms have gills, like thin walls, under the cap and others have tubes.

 Some of them have a veil that grows over the gills or tubes and this veil tears as it gets bigger.
 It's the veil that you can see sometimes, when it's still attached to the stalk.

 The image on the left is a drawing of table mushrooms that we normally buy for creative cooking.